sillydan1/avrcpp/README.md

 # avrcpp
 Some development utilities for avr development in C/C++ using avr-g++.
-This project is not supposed to be a complete STL implementation, but it should get you started on the hard parts.
+This project is not supposed to be a complete STL implementation, but it should get you started.
+Most of this is a header only, but stuff like enabling purely and deleted virtual functions have been done via an implementation file.

 ## License
 Please take note of the GPL3 license.
 This means that if you distribute your project, it should be licensed with a GPL3 compatible license.
 If you use this for personal use, then no worries.